-The key to a successful podcast interview is to prepare in order to set yourself and your guest up for success.
+Preparing for your podcast interview is key in order to set yourself and your guest up for success.
 Read on to learn how to prepare for your podcast interview!

 Who is your guest, and what do they do?
 If you’re having a guest on your show, you need to have a good grasp of the basics about them.
 You don’t have to spend hours and hours researching, but do spend some time researching them and considering how they relate to your show.
 Keep an eye out for things they might be promoting: do they have a new book that you can shout out or a podcast of their own you can promote?

 If they’ve been interviewed on other podcasts, take some time to listen to the episode.
 By listening to other interviews they’ve done, you can gather an idea of their communication style, their viewpoints, and how much they need to be led through the interview.
 This information will help you know what to expect going in.

 Doing your research will enable you to have deeper conversations, rather than covering the basics that could easily be found with a quick google search.